This is going to sound crazy but, your child is afraid of food.

 A study that was done in 2012 looked at 180,000 children in 51 different countries and concluded that eating a low-quality diet that includes lots of processed food “increased the chances of a child developing a food allergy or asthma by 39%.”
 On the other hand, “eating a diet containing a larger variety of unprocessed foods reduced this chance by 11%.” (source)

-This means that there appears to be a relationship between a high-varied diet and less chances of asthma and allergies.
+This means that there appears to be a relationship between a high-varied diet and fewer chances of asthma and allergies.

 What to do about it